-Yes, you can typically bring a bike on a bus, but it depends on the specific bus company and their policies.
+Yes, you can typically bring a bike on a bus, but it depends on the bus company’s policies.
 Many bus companies have bike racks installed on the front of the bus where you can securely stow your bike during your journey.
-It’s always best to check with the bus company or refer to their website for any specific rules or restrictions regarding bringing bikes on board.
+It’s always best to check with the bus company or refer to their website for specific rules or restrictions regarding bringing bikes on board.

 Carrying Your Bike on Public Buses: Do’s and Don’ts

-If you’re an eco-conscious individual who prefers using public transportation, you may want to take your bike with you.
+If you’re eco-conscious and prefer public transportation, you may want to take your bike.
 Fortunately, many cities offer public buses equipped with bike racks, allowing you to bring your ride along.
 However, it’s essential to abide by specific rules and regulations for a smooth journey.

-DO verify if the bus model has facilities for carrying bikes before getting on board.
-DON’T exceed the weight limit or prohibited length and width dimensions while attaching your bike to the rack.
+Please verify if the bus model has facilities for carrying bikes before boarding.
+Also, do not exceed the weight limit or prohibited length and width dimensions while attaching your bike to the rack.

 To help you out, here’s a list of do’s and don’ts that will ensure your journey is a safe one:

-• DO check with the transit agency beforehand if they allow passengers to carry their bikes aboard.
+- Check with the transit agency beforehand to see if passengers can carry their bikes aboard.

-• DON’T forget to use proper storage equipment like straps or bungee cords to keep the bike secure during travel.
+- Use proper storage equipment, such as straps or bungee cords, to keep the bike safe during travel.

-• DO remove all personal belongings from the bike before storing it on the rack.
+- Remove all belongings from the bike before storing them on the rack.

 Specific Bus Models with Biking Facilities

 Not all buses have bike racks.
-Before arriving at the bus stop, check online resources or get information from local transportation authorities to verify which models are outfitted explicitly with options for carrying bikes.
+Before arriving at the bus stop, check online resources or get information from local transportation authorities to verify which models are explicitly equipped with bike-carrying options.

 Here are some examples of specific bus models that allow for accommodating bicycles:

-It’s important always not to assume every public bus model accommodates bikes even if they’re from the same transit agency.
+It’s important not to assume that every public bus model accommodates bikes, even if they’re from the same transit agency.

-• According to the American Public Transportation Association, roughly 7% of public buses in the U.S have bike racks as of 2024.
+- According to the American Public Transportation Association, as of 2024, roughly 7% of public buses in the US had bike racks.

-• A survey in 2021 found that about 55% of bus riders reported an increase in their use of bicycles to get to and from bus stops.
+- A 2021 survey found that about 55% of bus riders reported an increase in their use of bicycles to get to and from bus stops.

-• An observational study conducted in 2020 revealed that usage of bike-and-bus travel combination increased by 25% when bike racks were introduced on buses.
+- An observational study conducted in 2020 revealed that usage of bike-and-bus travel combinations increased by 25% when bike racks were introduced on buses.

 Ensuring Bike Safety During the Bus Ride

 Bringing a bike onto public transit comes with its own set of challenges.
 Once you’ve loaded your bike onto the bus, it’s essential to ensure its safety during the journey.
-All EMBARK buses come equipped with a bike rack mounted on the front that can hold two or three bikes depending on the model.
-However, bikes are not allowed inside buses unless they can collapse to the size of standard luggage.
+All EMBARK buses have a bike rack mounted on the front that can hold two or three bikes, depending on the model.
+However, bikes are not allowed inside buses unless they can collapse to standard luggage size.

 Bus Routes with Bike Holding Facilities

-Thankfully, many public transportation options in Oklahoma City allow users to bring their bikes along for their commute.
-If you’re using the OKC Streetcar system, every streetcar has level boarding and two bike hooks where you can store your bike during your journey.
+Thankfully, many public transportation options in Oklahoma City allow users to bring their bikes.
+If you’re using the OKC Streetcar system, every streetcar has level boarding and two bike hooks to store your bike during your journey.

-When traveling by EMBARK or RAPID buses routes with bike holding facilities like those listed in the table above, loading your bike is easy – Wait for the bus to stop completely, then secure your bike on the rack by squeezing the handle and place it over your front wheel.
+When traveling by EMBARK or RAPID bus routes with bike-holding facilities like those listed in the table above, loading your bike is easy.
+Wait for the bus to stop completely, then secure your bike on the rack by squeezing the handle and placing it over your front wheel.
 Ensure all loose items have been removed from your bike before paying your fare.
-Upon arriving at your destination, exit through the front door and let the driver know you’ll be removing your bike from its position.
+Upon arriving at your destination, exit through the front door and let the driver know you’ll remove your bike from its position.

 If riding an E-bike on either EMBARK or RAPID buses, there are specific restrictions that must be adhered to: no homemade e-bikes will be accepted; only sealed batteries of serviceable condition are permitted; lead batteries cannot be brought aboard any vehicle, while correctly-designed bikes that fit within standard accommodations may require a top-up charge upon arrival.

-Understanding these rules is vital as failure to comply with these requirements may lead to your bike being denied access onto the vehicle.
+Understanding these rules is vital, as failure to comply with these requirements may lead to your bike being denied access to the vehicle.

 See Related: Can You Bring a Bike on a Peter Pan Bus?
 Here’s What You Need to Know